camRight/linux-practice/README.md

 # linux-practice
+TODO: bootstrap my tools into a container.

+Now?
 Looking at what packages I should get in my Ubuntu environment and a review of things I'm familiar with.

 ### Bash Scripting and High Level Overview